rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 # Security Considerations {#security}

-TODO.
-New YANG models will be defined that need to document their security considerations, but otherwise the security considerations in YANG-Push should be sufficient.
-Note, we should use the new security considerations template, which will allow this section to be considerable shorter.

 With configured subscriptions, one or more publishers could be used to overwhelm a receiver.
 To counter this, notification messages SHOULD NOT be sent to any receiver that does not support this specification.
 Receivers that do not want notification messages need only terminate or refuse any transport sessions from the publisher.

-When a receiver of a configured subscription gets a new "subscription-started" message for a known subscription where it is already consuming events, it may indicate that an attacker has done something that has momentarily disrupted receiver connectivity.
+When a receiver of a configured subscription gets a new "subscription-started" message for a known subscription where it is already consuming events, it may indicate that an attacker has done something that has momentarily disrupted receiver connectivity. **TODO - Do we still want this paragraph?**.

 For dynamic subscriptions, implementations need to protect against malicious or buggy subscribers that may send a large number of "establish-subscription" requests and thereby use up system resources.
 To cover this possibility, operators SHOULD monitor for such cases and, if discovered, take remedial action to limit the resources used, such as suspending or terminating a subset of the subscriptions or, if the underlying transport is session based, terminating the underlying transport session.

 Using DNS names for configured subscription's receiver "name" lookups can cause situations where the name resolves differently than expected on the publisher, so the recipient would be different than expected.

 ## Receiver Authorization

 **TODO Relax when access control must be checked.**

-**TODO Consider if this is the best place in the document**
+**TODO Consider if this is the best place in the document, but this text needs to be updated regardless.**

 A receiver of subscription data MUST only be sent updates for which it has proper authorization.
 A publisher MUST ensure that no unauthorized data is included in push updates.
 To do so, it needs to apply all corresponding checks applicable at the time of a specific pushed update and, if necessary, silently remove any unauthorized data from datastore subtrees.
 This enables YANG data that is pushed based on subscriptions to be authorized in a way that is equivalent to a regular data retrieval ("get") operation.

 Each "push-update" and "push-change-update" MUST have access control applied, as depicted in Figure 5.
 This includes validating that read access is permitted for any new objects selected since the last notification message was sent to a particular receiver.
 A publisher MUST silently omit data nodes from the results that the client is not authorized to see.
 To accomplish this, implementations SHOULD apply the conceptual authorization model of {{RFC8341}}, specifically Section 3.2.4, extended to apply analogously to data nodes included in notifications, not just \<rpc-reply\> messages sent in response to
 \<get\> and \<get-config\> requests.

 ~~~~~~~~~~